A FULL ACCOUNTING

 “I know.
 But a verbal thanks wouldn’t have the same impact, would it?”

-He squawked a laugh at that and flapped his black wings.
+He squawked a haha at that and flapped his black wings.
 A feather came loose and drifted to my foot.
 His eyes followed it wanly.

 “I’ll get the door then?”
 Kinsey was grinning at me with that infectious monkey smile.

 While the monkey worked at the lock, I dug into the gun vest with the tip of my cutlass.
-I had walked among the dead until I found a blade that looked light, sturdy, and swift.
+While the monks had dragged Bob off to take care of him, I had walked among the dead until I found a blade that looked light, sturdy, and swift.
 The monks had suggested I take the one I had sunk into Bob’s gut, but it seemed tainted to me.

 “Quick,” she said, furry little monkey face darting this way and that to make sure no one was coming.